rajkrish63/web-scraper-main/README.md

 View and Download: Scraped content will display in the interface with a download option for each type.

+##file path
 web-scraper/
 ├── public/
-│   └── index.html       # Main HTML file
+│   └── index.html
-├── scraper.js          # Main server and scraper logic
+├── scraper.js
-├── package.json         # Project metadata and dependencies
+├── package.json
-└── README.md            # Project documentation
+└── README.md

----

 This **README** provides a full overview, clear installation instructions, and a structured outline for usage, making it easy for users and collaborators to understand and work with the project.